Propane in France: providers, tariffs and getting started

 There are different ways to contact Plenitude.
 Here are the main options:

-Plenitude is an Italian energy company that became the new name of the supplier Eni in October 2024.
-It is part of the Eni group, a leading international player in the energy sector.
-Plenitude operates in 15 countries and serves around 10 million customers in Europe, including about 1 million in France, making it the fourth largest energy supplier in the French market.
+Plenitude is an Italian energy company, part of the global Eni group.
+The brand replaced Eni in October 2024.
+Plenitude is active in 15 countries, serving approximately 10 million customers across Europe, including around one million in France, positioning it as the fourth largest energy supplier in the French market.

 Choosing your energy provider in France